Final Symphony II: Performances

-The first concert was a September 12, 2015 performance by the London Symphony Orchestra at the Barbican Centre in London, England, with the piano concerto performed by Slava Sidorenko, although an earlier premier performance was held on August 29 at the Beethovenhalle in Bonn, Germany by the Beethoven Orchestra Bonn.
+The first concert was a 12 September 2015 performance by the London Symphony Orchestra at the Barbican Centre in London, England, with the piano concerto performed by Slava Sidorenko, although an earlier premier performance was held on 29 August at the Beethovenhalle in Bonn, Germany by the Beethoven Orchestra Bonn.
 The concert featured a performance by pianist Mischa Cheung, who had previously been featured in a Final Symphony concert in Tampere, Finland.
-After the debut performances, the London Symphony Orchestra traveled to Japan to perform the concert there three times: in Osaka on September 27, and twice in Yokohama on October 4.
+After the debut performances, the London Symphony Orchestra traveled to Japan to perform the concert there three times: in Osaka on 27 September, and twice in Yokohama on 4 October.
 The performances were the first time that a non-Japanese orchestra played a video game music concert in Japan.
 The London performance sold out, while the Japanese mini-tour played to packed halls with around 7,000 attendees.
-2016 performances of the concert included a concert on April 1 at the Tampere Hall in Tampere by the Tampere Philharmonic Orchestra, and a June 9 concert by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall in Stockholm, Sweden.
-A recording of the Final Fantasy VIII section of the Stockholm performance was made available online.
+2016 performances of the concert included a concert on 1 April at the Tampere Hall in Tampere by the Tampere Philharmonic Orchestra, and a 9 June concert by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall in Stockholm, Sweden.
 Böcker indicated at the Tampere performance that the reason behind the extra encore piano performance of "You're Not Alone" featured in the concert, like the prior extra encore piece in the Tampere performance of the original Final Symphony, was due to it being the home country of Valtonen and Wanamo and that Merregnon would likely continue the trend in the future.
-Selections from the concert, along with ones from Symphonic Fantasies and Final Symphony, were performed at Symphonic Memories concerts on June 9, 2018, in Stockholm, March 14 in Oulu, Finland, June 6 in St. Gallen, Switzerland, and December 14, 2019, in Kawasaki, Japan.
-An album for the concert, Symphonic Memories Concert - music from Square Enix, was released on September 24, 2020, containing a recording of the Kawasaki concert, including a rendition of "Final Fantasy VIII – Mono no aware".
+Selections from the concert, along with ones from Symphonic Fantasies and Final Symphony, were performed at Symphonic Memories concerts on 9 June 2018, in Stockholm, 14 March in Oulu, Finland, 6 June in St. Gallen, Switzerland, and 14 December 2019 in Kawasaki, Japan.
+An album for the concert, Symphonic Memories Concert - music from Square Enix, was released on 24 September 2020, containing a recording of the Kawasaki concert, including a rendition of "Final Fantasy VIII – Mono no aware".